programmatoroSeduto/rt2_assignment_1/README.md

 2. first of all, run the script `win_ros_master.sh`

 	I suggest to launch then with console from the GUI, so it is easier to spawn a new console for each script.
-Otherwise, for example, if you're using `terminator`, you can run the script in the form
+Otherwise, for example, if you're using `terminator` (the main shell available in the Docker image), you can run the script typing

 	```bash
 	terminator -e "./win_ros_master.sh" --title="ROS1 Master"
 	```

 	Please refer to your preferred shell.
-Running the scripts into different shells ensure that ROS1 and ROS2 run without conflicts.
+	**Running the scripts into different shells ensure that ROS1 and ROS2 run without conflicts.**

 3. let's start the ros2 side before: use the script `win_ros2.sh`